Team Wanderlust | 31 May 2023

 Famous for appearing in The Affair and Eternal Sunshine Of The Spotless Mind, you'll probably feel familiar grabbing lunch at the Lobster Roll, or exploring the Montauk lighthouse, pictured.

 Art Basel is a yearly, international art show that draws the world's most influential and cutting edge artists to Miami, Hong Kong and to the Swiss city after which it is named.
-Usually in June you can immerse yourself in the 'artworld' and admire installations, displays and modern artworks, and hear daily talks from the artists themselves, in a variety of locations across the city – however, the 2021 edition has been postponed till September.
-(Here's all the information.)
+In June you can immerse yourself in the 'artworld' and admire installations, displays and modern artworks, and hear daily talks from the artists themselves, in a variety of locations across the city.

 Basel also has a host of galleries and attractions you can explore year-round.
 Marvel at Basel Minster, the gothic, 18th century cathedral with its impressive twin spires.
 Sit near Markplatz main square, and enjoy a coffee and a pastry.
 If you're still feeling creative, head to Museum Tinguey, the Basel Paper Mill (Museum) and enjoy sitting by Carnival Fountain – a fine piece of sculpture work in itself.